awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-examples-cli.md

 # S3 Batch Operations examples using the AWS CLI<a name="batch-ops-examples-cli"></a>

 S3 Batch Operations track progress, send notifications, and store a detailed completion report of all actions, providing a fully managed, auditable, serverless experience\.
 You can use S3 Batch Operations through the AWS Management Console, AWS CLI, AWS SDKs, or REST API\.
-For more information, see [The basics: S3 Batch Operations](batch-ops-basics.md)\.
+For more information, see [S3 Batch Operations basics](batch-ops-basics.md)\.

 The following examples show how you can use S3 Batch Operations with the AWS Command Line Interface \(AWS CLI\)\.